spawaskar-cora/cora-docs/docs/about/contributing.md

-# Contributing to CoRA Docs
+# Contributing to CoRA and CoRA Docs

 An introduction to contributing to the CoRA and CoRA Docs project.